dbp/website/drafts/how-to-prove-a-compiler-fully-abstract.md

 allowed very restrictive contexts, which was done primarily to make the proofs very short, but the general shape of the proof is the same as that used in more realistic languages published in research conferences today!

+So next time you see a result about a correct (or even hoped to be correct), ask if it is fully abstract!
+And if it's not, are the violations of equivalences something that could be exploited?
+Or something that would invalidate optimizations?

 > As stated at the top of the post, all the code in this post is available at